CameronCarroll/spree-batch-products/README.md

 There are a couple syntactic elements to keep in mind for definining option types: The regular expressions used are "option_type_regex = /\w*:/" & "option_value_regex = /(\w*,)|(\w*;)/" respectively.
 I suggest your test your data out in something like [rubular](http://rubular.com/) or any given alternative to be sure that what you have will be matched.
 (Or if you're a regex wizard, you could make the query more robust...)
 The above expressions are designed to parse a string as such: "Color:blue,red,green; Size:small,large;" --- Option_type_regex will yield "Color: and Size:" before being fed into chomp(1) to remove the colon.
 Option_value_regex will yield each option (red, blue, green; small, large;) in an array, and then uses chomp(1) to remove the end character.
 Your option values will not be picked up unless they are terminated with either a comma or semicolon.
 Your option types will not be picked up unless they are terminated with a colon.
 Finally, separate option type/value trees with a space.

-Notice: I couldn't manage to get the program to scan the entire sheet for option_types column and remove it.
+Notice: I couldn't manage to get the program to scan the entire sheet for option_type and remove it from the hash correctly.
+Therefore, your option type definition must be in the third column!
+Blank ID in first column designates record creation, product id in second column designates variant creation.
+Option values depend on variants, so they will always be in third column.
+Sorry for this inconvenience... don't have the time to sort out a proper search and removal.

 Record Updating
 ---------------